 - Visit your dentist

-- Be around your kids and family
+- Spend time with your kids and family

-#5 Work commute
+#5 The commute conundrum

 - Video games

 - A spouse

 Without proper structure and planning, working from home can be a challenge, especially in engineering, where extended periods of absolute focus are necessary.